 Our Goals: Local Control Accountability Plan (LCAP)

-All meetings for the 2022-23 school year will be held through Zoom.
-If you would like to attend please contact Yolanda Rodriguez for the link. email or (530) 406-3253
+All meetings for the 2024-25 school year will be held in person.
+If you would like to attend please contact Yolanda Rodriguez. email or (530) 406-3253

 Approved 2020 Learning Continuity and Attendance Plan